ripienaar/noteikumi/README.md

 500 and so a rule before that priority could prevent further processing or ones after that can do notifications.

-Here's a rule to notify slack post deploy:
+Here's a rule to notify slack post deploy, note the `state.had_failures?`, all rules are ran if they are interested in the state.
+So this rule will run even when earlier ones had failed or raised exceptions so you can handle both notification scenarios here:

 ```ruby
 Noteikumi.rule(:post_deploy_slack) do